Scale logo color

-Optimizing IT Infrastructure: Exploring VMware Hypervisor and SC//Platform for Virtualization
+How VMware Hypervisor and SC//Platform Transform IT Virtualization

 The VMware hypervisor, often referred to as VMware ESXi, is a powerful virtualization platform designed to optimize server performance and resource utilization.
 As a bare-metal hypervisor, it operates directly on the server hardware without the need for a host operating system, thus maximizing efficiency.
 Its primary purpose is to create and manage virtual machines (VMs), enabling organizations to consolidate their physical servers into virtual environments.